 OOPSMP is a package for motion planning that is easy to extend, robust, and efficient.
 It can be used for motion planning research or as a teaching tool.
 This package is still available for download, but is no longer further developed (except for minor bug fixes).

 A web server for reconstructing all-atom protein structures from coarse grain structures.
+(Private use)

 The Rice Wireless Localization Toolkit can be used to estimate the position of a device based on the signal strength of nearby 802.11 wireless access points.
 While prior systems have required significant investments of human labor to build a detailed signal map, our system can be trained by spending less than one minute per office or region, and can then localize the device with very high accuracy after only two or three signal strength measurements.